 Where Can You Enroll for Short Term Health Insurance?

-Currently, LifeMap is the sole short term health insurance provider in Washington.
+Currently, Pivot and UnitedHealthCare are the 2 short term health insurance providers in Washington.
 If you’re going to be without health care benefits, you might consider a combination of 90-day short term insurance coverage and individual dental and vision plans.
 A combination of short term health insurance, dental and vision benefits would mirror what you would receive from many employers.
 It also likely mirrors the benefits you receive as a dependent on your parents’ insurance if you’re under the age of 26.

 Get the Reward Without the Risk